hyperledger-archives/grid-rfcs/0000-catalog.md

 CatalogCreate: Agent from org needs the "can_create_catalog" permission
 CatalogUpdate: Agent from org needs the "can_update_catalog" permission
 CatalogDelete: Agent from org needs the "can_delete_catalog" permission
+CatalogSync: Agent from org needs the "can_sync_catalog" permission
 ```

 To perform any of the **catalog_product actions** agents inherit the same